Abuigsito/NWLmanager/README.md

 2.  **Load Files**: Click the **"Load Files"** button.
 The application will connect to your configured GitHub repository and list all the `.json` files found in the specified folder.

-3.  **Select a File**: Click on any file from the "JSON Files" list on the left.
+3.  **Select a File**: Click on any file from the "JSON Files" listed.
 The records from that file will appear in the table below.

 4.  **Manage Records**:
     -   **To Add**: Fill in the "User", "Link", "Percent", and "Hz" fields, then click **"Add Record"**.